 Success stories of companies who narrowed their focus are endless.
-I don’t know of any business that failed from narrowing their focus.
+I don’t know of any business that failed from narrowing its focus.
 The truth is, good things happen when you keep your focus narrow.
 Ask Kleenex, a household brand that’s been around for over one hundred years!
 They do one thing . . . facial tissue.

 Focus allows you to dominate your category and become really good at what you do.
 Better than your watered-down competitors.

-Why is it that FedEx can absolutely positively deliver a package overnight but Delta, American and United Airlines have trouble keeping your bags on a plane?
+Why is it that FedEx can absolutely positively deliver a package overnight but Delta, American, and United Airlines have trouble keeping your bags on a plane?
 Focus.